-After harvesting mountains of peaches and nectarines from Masumoto Family Farm, I worked with my friend and colleague Shakira Simley of Bi-Rite Market to make some jam -- a lot of jam.
+After harvesting mountains of peaches and nectarines from Masumoto Family Farm, we worked Shakira Simley of Bi-Rite Market to make some jam—a lot of jam.
 Between their harvest and mine, we processed about 120 pounds of fruit.

-Shakirah is a Master Food Preserver, and studied preserving at the University of Gastronomic Sciences in Italy, so I always pick up a trick or two from her.
-For stone fruit specifically (that is, apricots, peaches and nectarines), she likes to cook the fruit a bit first before adding sugar.
+Shakirah is a Master Food Preserver and studied preserving at the University of Gastronomic Sciences in Italy, so we always pick up a trick or two from her.
+For stone fruit specifically (that is, apricots, peaches, and nectarines), she likes to cook the fruit a bit first before adding sugar.
 As the fruit heats, it opens up and becomes more receptive to the sugar.
 Then, when the sugar dissolves into the liquid to become a syrup, it penetrates the fruit more easily, and you reach a better set, even with relatively low sugar levels.

-Normally, I macerate my fruit in advance of making a jam -- in other words, allow the fruit and sugar to stand together to draw out liquid -- but this method works out to be simpler and faster.
+Normally, we macerate my fruit in advance of making a jam—in other words, allow the fruit and sugar to stand together to draw out liquid—but this method works out to be simpler and faster.
 Before long, our jam was perfectly viscous and dense.
 A splash of lemon juice adds some brightness and protects color.
 This is key especially for lower-sugar preserves, which can lose their luster more rapidly.
 For this jam, I'm using only 30% sugar to fruit by weight, about as low as you can go and get a proper set.